s-pesic/layout-test/README.md

-#Some fancy BackToThe future headline!
+#Some Fancy Back To The Future Headline!

-##Only 1.2 gigawatts!
+##Only 1.21 Gigawatts!

+Tech inside:
 HTML5 boilerplate used
+normalize.css used